Arjun-Anubis/skit/acts/act1/act-1-scene-2.md

 Uncle: Patta nahi kaise marks aa gaye, mujhe toh bahut shak ho raha hai

-Father: Nahi nahi, rishabh to aise nahi karega, har baar mujhe namaste karta hai. mera ishaan toh itna battameez hai!
+Father: Nahi nahi, rishabh to aise nahi karega, har baar mujhe namaste karta hai. mere ishaan ke paas to itni tameez bhi nahi hai!

 _mc comes in with the chai and biscuit, his back to us so we can not see his expression_